 How Will Earning a DNP Address the Faculty Shortage?

-The country needs more nurses to advance to the DNP to ease the shortage of nursing faculty.
+The country needs more nurses to advance to the DNP to ease the nursing faculty shortage.

 The majority of full-time nursing faculty positions require a doctorate.
-By earning a DNP, you’ll automatically meet the educational requirements for these vacancies.
+A benefit of holding a DNP is that you’ll automatically meet the educational requirements for these vacancies.

-But you’ll also be qualified for leadership positions in academia.
-By serving as a nursing administrator at a college or university, you can address the faculty shortage at a higher level.
+You’ll also be qualified for leadership positions in academia.
+By serving as a nursing administrator at a college or university, you can address the faculty shortage at the higher-education level.

 What Are Leadership Positions in Nursing Education?

-- Dean of Nursing: The dean of nursing is the chief academic and administrative officer of a nursing school.
-They’re responsible for setting the school vision and objectives, ensuring the school adheres to applicable regulations, and coordinating strategic partnerships.
+- Dean of nursing: The dean of nursing is the chief academic and administrative officer of a nursing school.
+They’re responsible for setting the school vision and objectives, ensuring that the school adheres to applicable regulations and coordinating strategic partnerships.

-- Nursing Program Director: This position manages a specific nursing program, such as a DNP or BSN program.
-The responsibilities include curriculum development, faculty supervision, and professional development.
+- Nursing program director: The nursing program director manages a specific nursing program, such as a DNP or BSN program.
+The responsibilities include curriculum development, faculty supervision and professional development.

 How Much Do Nursing Education Roles Pay?

-In a landmark 2011 report, the Institute of Medicine (IOM) called on nurses to assume a more influential role in transforming the country's healthcare system.
-IOM recommended that more nurses undertake leadership positions and participate in executive decision-making about the future of healthcare.
+In a landmark 2011 report, the NAM called on nurses to take on an influential role in transforming the country’s healthcare system.
+The NAM recommended that more nurses serve in leadership positions and participate in executive decision-making about the future of healthcare.

-The DNP prepares graduates to answer this call.
+Another reason to get a DNP is that it prepares graduates to answer this call.

 DNP programs teach advanced nursing expertise and organizational and systems leadership.
-In turn, candidates are prepared for the highest ranks of organizational leadership and administration.
+As such, candidates are prepared for the highest ranks of organizational leadership and administration.